L-Gre/Data_Analytics_for_Finance/README.md

 - Practical implementation of statistical methods
 - Application to real-world datasets

-### 3. Visualization
+### 3. Visualisation
-- Creating clear and effective data visualizations
+- Creating clear and effective data visualisations
 - Tools: `matplotlib`, `seaborn`, and Tableau
 - Emphasis on storytelling with data